 All bills are payable in accordance with the terms of the applicable service classifications.
 Meters will be read quarterly or monthly, and Customers will be billed quarterly or monthly at the Authority’s discretion.
 The quantity recorded by the meter shall be considered the amount of water passing through the meter, which amount shall be conclusive to both the Customer and the Authority, except when the meter has been found to be registering inaccurately, or has ceased to register.
 In such cases, the quantity may be determined by the average registration of the meter in a corresponding past period, when in order, or by the average registration of the new meter.
 The Authority, at its discretion, will determine whichever method is representative of the conditions existing during the period in question.

 Except as otherwise provided in Article X, all bills are due and payable when rendered.
 Payment options include cash, check, money order, credit/debit card and recurring bank drafts.
+The maximum credit balance allowed on any account shall be the estimated annual water charges for the property.
 If customer payment is made by check or electronic fund transfer, and the bank has refused the payment, a fee, as listed in Article X, will be added to the next bill for service.
 All unpaid bills shall bear a ten percent (10%) service charge beginning the thirty-first day following the date of billing.
 If a bill is unpaid for thirty-one days, the Authority or its agent(s) has the option to discontinue water service to the Customer.
 Water service will be shut off to any user for non-payment of water bills and charges after said bills and charges are delinquent for a period of sixty (60) days.
-Service will be re-established within 24 hours when such unpaid charges, together with the appropriate charge for restoration of service as provided in Section 9.2 and Article X, are fully paid.
+Service generally will be re-established within 24 hours when such unpaid charges, together with the appropriate charge for restoration of service as provided in Section 9.2 and Article X, are fully paid.

-a) Owner Responsibility – The owner of a property is responsible for the payment of the bills.
-The Authority, at its option, and as a courtesy to the owner, may send bills to the occupant under the terms and conditions of the Authority’s Tenant Letter Agreement.
+a) Owner/Tenant Responsibility – The Owner of a property is responsible for the payment of the bills.
+The Authority, as a courtesy to the owner and/or tenant, may send bills to the occupant under the terms and conditions of the Authority’s Tenant Letter Agreement, thereby making both the Owner and the Tenant/Occupant jointly responsible for full payment.

-b) Notification – The customer shall notify the Authority of any change in a property’s occupancy or ownership.
-The Authority reserves the right to refuse to establish a new account for a new customer, or adjust any bill of an existing customer, unless the Authority is notified of such change of ownership or occupancy at least three (3) business days in advance of such change.
+b) Notification – The Owner/Customer/Purchaser shall notify the Authority of any change in a property’s occupancy or ownership.
+The Authority reserves the right to refuse to establish a new account for a new Customer, or adjust any bill of an existing Customer, unless the Authority is notified of such change of ownership or occupancy at least three (3) business days in advance of such change.

 The Authority reserves the right to contract with an outside collection agency for the collection of delinquent account balances, previously uncollectible by the Authority.